Cybersecurity Awareness for Online Learners: Protecting Your Digital Identity

 Install Antivirus Software

-Antivirus software such as Norton, Windows Defender, Bitdefender, and Kaspersky automatically defend your devices against cyber threats.
+Antivirus software such as Norton, Windows Defender, Bitdefender, and Kaspersky automatically protect your devices from cyber threats.
 By regularly scanning for and deleting malicious programs, this software ensures that laptops, computers, and other devices are free of security threats.
 Many antivirus programs also include a firewall that acts as a barrier between the device and the internet.
 The firewall monitors all downloads and blocks suspicious content before it ever reaches your device.

 Limit Personal Information Sharing